Daily readings

 Monday, July 6, 2026

 Saint Maria Goretti, Virgin and Martyr.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Maria Goretti, Virgin and Martyr